danideter/Udacity/exercise 2/README.txt

 This application allows interactivity with a PostgreSQL tournament database through python methods.
 Let the program take care of the sql for you as you manage a swiss pairing tournament for games like PokemonTCG and Warhammer!
-* Accelerated swiss pairings not supported
+* Accelerated swiss pairings now supported!

 The zip folder contains the following files.
 -------------------------------------------